-While much of the nation digs itself out from snowdrifts and bundles up against the elements, we in Northern California can enjoy some delightful mid-winter weather, especially out at the coast, where it's often warmer than it is inland at this time of year.
-One favorite coastal destination for families is Drakes Beach at Point Reyes National Seashore.
-Drakes beach's popularity has much to do with its sheltered location, amenities, convenient location, and beautiful scenery.
+One of our favorite Marin County coastal destinations for families is Drakes Beach at Point Reyes National Seashore.
+Drakes Beach's popularity has much to do with its sheltered location, amenities, convenience, and beautiful scenery.
 Drakes Beach can also serve as a jumping off point for further exploration of Point Reyes, especially during the winter and spring when the winter shuttle bus program is in place.

-Drakes Beach—named after Elizabethan seafarer Sir Francis Drake, who in all likelihood paid a visit to the area with his ship The Golden Hinde in 1579—is situated on the shores of Drakes Bay at the southern end of the Point Reyes Peninsula.
-Backed by dramatic white sandstone cliffs, Drakes Beach is sheltered from the weather by Point Reyes itself, so when it's windy and foggy and inhospitable at the lighthouse or North Beach, it will often be warm and sunny at Drakes.
+Drakes Beach — named after Elizabethan seafarer Sir Francis Drake, who may have paid a visit to the area with his ship The Golden Hinde during his 'round the world voyage in 1579 — is situated on the shores of Drakes Bay at the southern end of the Point Reyes Peninsula.
+Backed by dramatic white sandstone cliffs, Drakes Beach is sheltered from the weather by Point Reyes itself, so when it's windy, foggy and inhospitable at the lighthouse or North Beach, it will often be warm and sunny at Drakes.

 Stop first at the Kenneth C. Patrick Visitor Center to learn about the history and environment of the area.
 There's a whale skeleton and fossils to check out, as well as displays and artifacts related to the 16th-century exploration of Marin's coast, with a focus on both Drake's visit and the wreck of the Spanish Manila galleon San Agustín, which foundered with its cargo of porcelain, silks, and gold in Drake's Bay in 1595.
-This is also where you'll find restroom facilities, an outdoor shower, and the Drake's Beach Café.
+This is also where you'll find restroom facilities, and an outdoor shower.
 There are also picnic tables and barbeque grills nearby.

 Due to its sheltered location Drakes Beach is actually good for swimming and wading, which is not something you want to try at most of the other beaches in Point Reyes (although the beaches at Tomales Bay State Park, like Heart's Desire Beach, are great for swimming).
 Even if it's too cold to swim, there are miles of sandy beach on which to run, play, build sand castles, and explore.
 Beach fires are allowed at Drakes Beach, too, although you'll need a permit; check in at the visitor center on the day of your visit to get one.

 You'll also find some short hiking trails that allow you to explore the bluffs overlooking the beach.
-As you can see in the photo, we got lucky and ran into an Elephant Seal hauled out on the middle of the beach.
-My kids were in awe to be so close to such a big creature—the docent on hand estimated it weighed 1,500 pounds (which is small by Elephant Seal standards).
+As you can see in the photo, we got lucky on one visit and ran into an Elephant Seal hauled out on the middle of the beach.
+My kids were in awe to be so close to such a big creature — the docent on hand estimated it weighed 1,500 pounds (which is small by Elephant Seal standards).

 During the busy winter and spring wildlife-watching and wildflower season from late December through April, Sir Francis Drake Boulevard south of South Beach is closed to public vehicles on weekends and holidays to cut down on traffic congestion.
 Board the park's shuttle buses at Drakes Beach to head to the Point Reyes Lighthouse and Chimney Rock, where you can look for migrating gray whales and observe the colony of Northern Elephant Seals.